Appreciated by kings and princes, Jean-Martin Charcot was the most famous physician of his time, adopting the nickname “Napoleon of Neurosis.”.

 The Nature of Hysteria

 Investigating the nature of hypnosis, Charcot sought to establish further connections, given his previous association of hysteria with suggestibility.
 Remarkably, he discovered that his patients entered three distinct states of hypnosis: lethargy, catalepsy, and somnambulism.
 Lethargy resembled the state of fainting, transitioning to catalepsy, resulting in limbs retaining any imposed position.
-Additionally, somnambulism exhibited a connection to hysteria through the manifestation of anaesthesia, often observed as “glove anaesthesia” or “sleeve anaesthesia”.
+Additionally, somnambulism exhibited a connection to hysteria through the manifestation of anaesthesia, often observed as “glove anaesthesia” or “sleeve anaesthesia.”.

 Based on these observations, Charcot came to the conclusion that hypnosis represented an artificially induced modification of the nervous system exclusive to hysterical patients.
 It was primarily this scientific discourse that bestowed scientific credibility upon the previously taboo subject of hypnotism.
-Furthermore the progressive aspect of Charcot’s work challenged the prevailing notion that only women were prone to hysterical conditions.
+Furthermore, the progressive aspect of Charcot’s work challenged the prevailing notion that only women were prone to hysterical conditions.

 Chairman of Diseases of the Nervous System

-Because of his ground-breaking achievements in neurology Charcot received in1882 a prestigious appointment to the newly established Chair of Diseases of the Nervous System.
+Because of his ground-breaking achievements in neurology, Charcot received in 1882 a prestigious appointment to the newly established Chair of Diseases of the Nervous System.
 This chair was specifically created by governmental decree to accommodate his expertise.

-In early 1882 Charcot presented his findings about hypnosis to the Academie des Sciences.
+In early 1882, Charcot presented his findings about hypnosis to the Academie des Sciences.
 It was an impressive achievement considering the Academie’s prior condemnation of hypnotism.
 His election to the Academy in 1883 signalled a breakthrough, shattering the barriers that surrounded hypnosis.
 It rendered hypnosis a legitimate subject for scientific exploration.
 Charcot’s assimilation of hypnosis to hysteria and his belief that hysteria constituted an organic disease granted him a measure of respectability.

 Traumatic Versus Psychogenic Paralyses

 Among Charcot’s remarkable achievements were his investigations on traumatic paralyses in 1884 and 1885.
 During his time, paralyses were predominantly attributed to nervous system lesions caused by accidents.
 Charcot had previously examined the disparities between organic and hysterical paralyses.
 In 1884, three men with trauma-induced monoplegia of the arm were admitted to Salpêtrière.
 Charcot showcased that while these paralyses differed from organic ones, they precisely aligned with hysterical paralyses.
-In the next step he experimentally reproduced similar paralyses under hypnosis.
-To demonstrate the effect of trauma, Charcot selected easily hypnotizable individuals and suggested that their arms would be paralyzed upon receiving a slap on the back in their waking state.
+In the next step, he experimentally reproduced similar paralyses under hypnosis.
+To demonstrate the effect of trauma, Charcot selected easily hypnotisable individuals and suggested that their arms would be paralysed upon receiving a slap on the back in their waking state.
 The subjects exhibited posthypnotic amnesia and instant paralyses when slapped, identical to posttraumatic paralyses.

 Charcot deemed the nervous shock following trauma akin to a hypnotic state, enabling individual autosuggestion.
 Charcot concluded that his experimental research accurately depicted the condition he aimed to study.
 He classified hysterical, posttraumatic, and hypnotic paralyses as dynamic paralyses, distinct from organic paralyses caused by nervous system lesions.

-In 1892, he distinguished “dynamic amnesia” with recoverable memories under hypnosis from “organic amnesia” where recovery was impossible.
+In 1892, he distinguished “dynamic amnesia” with recoverable memories under hypnosis from “organic amnesia,” where recovery was impossible.

 Charcot’s Three Stages of Hypnosis